EJ Obiena–PATAFA dispute: ISTAF Berlin

 Obiena competed at the men's pole vault competition in the 2022 ISTAF Berlin, marking his return to international competition since the dispute arose.
 He finished with a record of 5.70 meters.

 Resolution

 On March 30, 2022, the Philippine Sports Commission announced that both parties has reached an agreement during the mediation process.
 The PSC relayed that Obiena has apologized to PATAFA, Juico and his teammates and it was agreed upon that the pole vaulter's participation in international tournaments including the 2021 Southeast Asian Games and the 2022 World Athletics Championship will be endorsed by PATAFA.

-On March 31, 2022, Obiena received clearance from the Commission on Audit (COA) finding no wrong doing and thus officially settling the liquidation issue.
+On March 31, 2022, Obiena received clearance from the Commission on Audit (COA) finding no wrongdoing and thus officially settling the liquidation issue.
 In its letter COA, stated: "based on our regular audit of your liquidation, the related expenditures for the following financial assistance granted for your training... were in order".
 The COA notice officially refuted PATAFA's allegations that Obiena committed estafa.